Thomas M. Siebel Professor of Machine Learning, Professor of Linguistics, of Computer Science and Senior Fellow at the Stanford Institute for HAI

 Professor, Computer Science

-Christopher Manning is a professor of computer science and linguistics at Stanford University, Director of the Stanford Artificial Intelligence Laboratory, and Co-director of the Stanford Human-Centered Artificial Intelligence Institute.
-He works on software that can intelligently process, understand, and generate human language material.
-He is a leader in applying Deep Learning to Natural Language Processing, including exploring Tree Recursive Neural Networks, neural network dependency parsing, the GloVe model of word vectors, neural machine translation, question answering, and deep language understanding.
+Christopher Manning is the inaugural Thomas M. Siebel Professor in Machine Learning in the Departments of Linguistics and Computer Science at Stanford University, Director of the Stanford Artificial Intelligence Laboratory (SAIL), and an Associate Director of the Stanford Institute for Human-Centered Artificial Intelligence (HAI).
+His research goal is computers that can intelligently process, understand, and generate human languages.
+Manning was an early leader in applying Deep Learning to Natural Language Processing (NLP), with well-known research on the GloVe model of word vectors, attention, machine translation, question answering, self-supervised model pre-training, tree-recursive neural networks, machine reasoning, dependency parsing, sentiment analysis, and summarization.
 He also focuses on computational linguistic approaches to parsing, natural language inference and multilingual language processing, including being a principal developer of Stanford Dependencies and Universal Dependencies.
-Manning is an ACM Fellow, a AAAI Fellow, an ACL Fellow, and a Past President of ACL.
-He has coauthored leading textbooks on statistical natural language processing and information retrieval.
-He is the founder of the Stanford NLP group (@stanfordnlp) and manages development of the Stanford CoreNLP software.
+Manning has coauthored leading textbooks on statistical approaches to NLP (Manning and Schütze 1999) and information retrieval (Manning, Raghavan, and Schütze, 2008), as well as linguistic monographs on ergativity and complex predicates.
+His online CS224N Natural Language Processing with Deep Learning videos have been watched by hundreds of thousands of people.
+He is an ACM Fellow, a AAAI Fellow, and an ACL Fellow, and a Past President of the ACL (2015).
+His research has won ACL, Coling, EMNLP, and CHI Best Paper Awards, and an ACL Test of Time Award.
+He has a B.A.
+(Hons) from The Australian National University and a Ph.D. from Stanford in 1994, and an Honorary Doctorate from U. Amsterdam in 2023, and he held faculty positions at Carnegie Mellon University and the University of Sydney before returning to Stanford.
+He is the founder of the Stanford NLP group (@stanfordnlp) and manages development of the Stanford CoreNLP and Stanza software.

 Honors & Awards